top of page

 A chaotic and untidy room to illustrate the importance of a supportive environment in managing mental load

-Imagine your mental space as being like a cosy room; sometimes it is comfortable and inviting, but other times perhaps a bit cluttered and untidy.
+Imagine your mental space as being like a cozy room; sometimes it is comfortable and inviting, but other times perhaps a bit cluttered and untidy.

 Building a Support System